 The Northern Triangle comprises Guatemala, El Salvador, and Honduras.
 It’s the region of Central America that traditionally (and currently) has the most crime and violence.
 This is usually concentrated in the larger cities, and particularly in specific neighborhoods.
 If you’re going to be in the capital cities of any of these three countries, you’ll want to talk to your hostel or hotel staff for the most up-to-date safety advice.

-That being said, if you’re visiting tourist areas or going on nature excursions, then you won’t have any issues here as long as you follow the safety advice above.
+That said, if you’re visiting tourist areas or going on nature excursions you likely won’t have any issues here as long as you follow the safety advice above.

 What is the Safest Country in Central America?

-If you’re new to backpacking and want to start off somewhere that offers a good mix of adventure and safety, go for Costa Rica.
-It was the first country I ever backpacked in, and I absolutely loved it!
+If you’re new to backpacking and want to start off somewhere that offers a good mix of adventure and safety, visit Costa Rica.
+It was the first country I ever backpacked and I absolutely loved it!

 Coming in strong behind Panama is Belize.
 It does a great job of balancing safety with plenty of things to see and do.
 It’s also quite affordable.